 Uninstalling Software from Terminal in Ubuntu

-Step 1) In order to uninstall a software package, you need to know the exact name of it.
-We shall use dpkg list command for it.
+Step 1) To uninstall a software package, you need to know the exact name of it.
+We shall use the tdpkg list command for it.
 Launch ‘Terminal’ and enter the following command:

 You should see a long list of applications.
 Note down the name of the program which you want to uninstall.
 For example, I want to remove VLC Media Player, which is listed as just ‘vlc’.